optymyze-dev/devops-bootcamp/assignments/02_Assignement_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

     * [Create a Project](#create-a-project)

 ## GitLab
 GitLab is a repo manager with built-in CI and CD features.
-In this chapter we'll be setting up our on-premise GitLab server.
+In this chapter we'll be setting up our on-premise GitLab server, create a repository and build some code.

 ### About
 "GitLab is a web-based Git repository manager with wiki and issue tracking features, using an open source license, developed by GitLab Inc." - https://en.wikipedia.org/wiki/GitLab